turingschool/curriculum/source/projects/monsterporium/index.markdown

 ## Service Brainstorming

-* Pair for 30 minutes on identifying potential targets.
+* Pair for 30 minutes on identifying potential targets
-* In the full group, vote for the top two potential targets.
+* In the full group, vote for the top two potential targets
-* Spend 1 hour on each, whiteboarding.
+* Spend 1 hour whiteboarding on each

 ## Extracting Ratings